 T.A.
 Wilson Scholarship Fund in Education

 T.A.
 Wilson recognized the value of a good education at an early age.
 After receiving his degree in aeronautical engineering, Wilson had an illustrious career with Boeing, including serving as CEO and chairman of the board.
 The purpose of the T.A.
 Wilson Endowment is to provide support to students in the College of Education, in particular those in the principal or educational leadership programs.
 Selection is based on recommendations from the Danforth program director and the Danforth admissions committee.
-(One award of up to $2,240.)
+(One award of $2,200.)

 Danforth Educational Leadership Scholarships